In the Courts of the Crimson Kings: Plot summary

 The novel begins with a prologue set at the 20th World Science Fiction Convention (Chicon III) in 1962 at which a large group of famous science fiction authors in attendance are watching a television broadcast of an American space probe as it lands on an inhabited Mars.
 Those present include Frederik and Carol Pohl, Poul Anderson, H. Beam Piper, Guest of Honor Theodore Sturgeon, Jack Williamson, Robert and Virginia Heinlein, Arthur C. Clarke, Larry Niven, Isaac Asimov, L. Sprague and Catherine Crook de Camp, John W. Campbell, Frank Herbert, and Leigh Brackett.
 Heinlein mentions an idea for a novel about Mars that he had had but set aside when "the preliminary orbital telescope reports" had come in.
 (In actual history, the completed book, Stranger in a Strange Land, won the Hugo Award for Best Novel at the convention.)
 The authors watch and comment as the broadcast from the probe reveals a Martian canal and wildlife and then, startlingly, the arrival of human-like Martians in a "land ship" who haul the probe off.

 The main action of the novel commences in 2000, and both the US and the Sino-Soviet "Eastbloc" have bases on the planet.
-The US has its base off in the wilderness away from the major cities, and the Eastbloc has placed its base inside the remnants of the Tollamune emperor's realm within Olympus Mons, a ruling dynasty that once ruled all of Mars.
+The US has its base off in the wilderness away from the major cities, while the Eastbloc has placed its base inside Olympus Mons, in the remnants of realm of the Tollamune emperor, whose ancient dynasty once ruled all of Mars.
 Although in decline, Martian civilization is significantly older than Earth's and has considerable expertise in genetic engineering to the point that Martian engines, ranged weapons, and other complex equipment are actually advanced creatures specifically bred and engineered for certain tasks.

 The archaeologist Jeremy Wainman is sent by the U.S. Aero-Space Force to explore the lost city of Rema-Dza out in the "Great Beyond," or the Martian desert.
 The Space Force also hires a female Martian mercenary, Teyud za-Zhalt, who leads the expedition to the city.
 Fighting a pack of feral engines under the city, Jeremy and Teyud fall in love.